MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-sql-database.md

     It also demonstrates some useful techniques, such as using Azure SQLDB to passing datasets between experiments in different accounts, saving and combining forecasts, and how to create an Azure SQLDB for machine learning.

-- [Use Azure Machine Learning with SQL Data Warehouse](https://azure.microsoft.com/documentation/articles/sql-data-warehouse-integrate-azure-machine-learning/): This article demonstrates how to create a regression model to predict prices using Azure SQL Data Warehouse.
+- [Use Machine Learning with SQL Data Warehouse](https://azure.microsoft.com/documentation/articles/sql-data-warehouse-integrate-azure-machine-learning/): This article demonstrates how to create a regression model to predict prices using Azure SQL Data Warehouse.

 - [How to use Azure ML with Azure SQL Data Warehouse](https://blogs.technet.microsoft.com/machinelearning/2016/03/08/how-to-use-azure-ml-with-azure-sql-data-warehouse/): This article builds a clustering model on AdventureWorks, using [Import Data](import-data.md) and [Export Data](export-data.md) with Azure SQL Data Warehouse.